james-pre/logzen/readme.md

 const logger = new Logger({ attachGlobalConsole: false });

-// Attach the file stream with specific log levels logger.attachStream(logFileStream, LogLevel.LOG, LogLevel.INFO);
+// Attach the file stream with specific log levels logger.attach(logFileStream, LogLevel.LOG, LogLevel.INFO);
-logger.attachStream(errorFileStream, LogLevel.WARN, LogLevel.ERROR);
+logger.attach(errorFileStream, LogLevel.WARN, LogLevel.ERROR);

 logger.log('This log message will be written to the app.log file.');
 logger.error('This error message will also be written to the error.log file.');